 - Confirm your balance transfers have been processed.
-HSBC states it can take up to 14 days to transfer the balances from your old credit cards over to your new HSBC credit card.
+HSBC states it takes at least seven to 10 business days to transfer the balances from your old credit cards over to your new HSBC credit card.
 After two weeks have passed, contact your old credit card issuers to make sure they’ve been paid off by HSBC.
-Learn more about what to do with your old credit cards here.

 - Make timely payments.
 You can pay your credit card bill on the HSBC website, where you can also enroll in autopay to ensure you don’t miss a payment.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of 25 days to pay your purchase balance without paying interest.
 However, if you’re serious about paying off your debt, you may want to avoid making new purchases at all until after you’ve paid off your card.

 - Avoid fees.
 Late and returned payments come with hefty fees, and some cards even come with a penalty APR if you make a late payment.
 Since the whole point of signing up for an HSBC balance transfer card was for it’s 0% intro APR, this can seriously hurt your strategy to get out of debt without paying interest.

 - Contact customer service.
 If you notice something off with your bill or have questions, reach out to HSBC by calling 888-385-8916.

 An HSBC balance transfer credit card could be a worthwhile debt consolidation strategy.
 The HSBC Gold Mastercard® credit card, one of the bank’s best offerings, has a great intro APR, which could seriously help you get out of debt without paying unnecessary fees or interest.
 However, as there are many other balance transfer credit card offers available on the market, compare your options to find the right card for you.

 Frequently asked questions about HSBC balance transfer cards

 - Can I get a promotional balance transfer rate with an HSBC credit card?